 BC Cancer Foundation (the "Foundation") is incorporated under the Society Act (BC).
+The Foundation has until November 28, 2018 to transition to the new Societies Act (BC) which became effective November 28, 2016.
 The Foundation is an independent charitable organization that raises and stewards resources to support breakthrough research and enhancements to patient care through the British Columbia Cancer Agency Branch (the "Agency"), a branch society of the Provincial Health Services Authority (the "Authority").